turbo-d/fromthetransistor/NOTES.md

   1 hr:
   - Researched verification of Verilog RTL design.
 It seems the current industry standard is SystemVerilog and UVM.
 I did come across a couple well organized github repos that did their verification with cocotb (python).
 This link talks about some of the newer open-source tools for verification https://www.linkedin.com/pulse/whos-using-uvm-fpga-development-why-lars-asplund.
 Does UVM require proprietary software?

+  1.5 hr:
+  - Got up and running with cocotb as a means for testing Verilog designs.
+I'm using Icarus Verilog as the simulator.
+Built and tested a D flip-flop as an example